dipamgoswami/UMID-Urine-Microscopic-Image-Dataset/README.md

 Hence, the number of individual cells in training set is more than 1773.

-For baseline (excluding images having cluster of cells):
+For baseline (excluding images having cluster of cells), we have a total of 226 images and 1476 instances of cells.
+The split-up is as follows:

 | cell type | Training Set |
 | --------- | ------------ |